randomman552/LibGDX-Boids/README.md

 These are in order of decreasing presidence, meaning that Collision Avoidance is the most important, and Flock Centering is the least important.

-Currently, this implementation does not model avoidance of other obstacles such as walls (boids are simply teleported when a wall is hit), but I would like to add collision avoidance later.
+Currently, this implementation handles avoidance of collisions with other objects, this is carried out by performing ray casts at increasing angles until an escape route can be found.
+The boid then turns towards this escape vector.

 ## Spatial partitioning
 In an attempt to improve performance of this boid implementation, we make use of spatial partitioning